k1ttynet/lexio-blog/src/pages/article/wheatley.md

 I think that's where I'm gonna end this article.
 If you like the new site layout, let me know! :3

-**EDIT**: catrat.social has turned into a personal Sharkey instance for friends.
+**EDIT**: ~~catrat.social has turned into a personal Sharkey instance for friends.
 If you want to sign up, sorry.
-(If you're a friend, just reach out to me and I'll give you an invite code.)
+(If you're a friend, just reach out to me and I'll give you an invite code.)~~ So it's gone now LOL